lingtalfi/mysql-quickfeed/README.md

 In this example we are interested in filling the team_has_members table.

-Also, we don't want to worry with the ids (because they might change), so instead, we use data that we know: the team's "nom" column and the members's pseudo column for instance.
+Also, we don't want to deal with the ids, because they might change in the future, and they are not human friendly.

+Instead, we want to use the team's "nom" column and the members's pseudo column, which are more reliable, and more human friendly.

-Here is the fixture file:
+Here is our team_has_members.txt file.

 ```txt
 komin >  ## 	clarisse